 This Darkness Mine by Mindy McGinnis

-“All the stupid people I know are happy.” ― Mindy McGinnis, quote from This Darkness Mine
+“All the stupid people I know are happy.” ― Mindy McGinnis from This Darkness Mine

 What a disorienting and strange book!